Ludovic Dauș: Literary prominence and related scandals

-Literary prominence and later life

 Dauș's interwar prose drew more attention, and is generally seen as much more accomplished than his earlier output.
 According to Crohmălniceanu, his novels of the 1920s and '30s were "interesting, commendable for their social observation", with "an actual writer's skill."
 According to Lovinescu, Dauș only discovered his literary point of view "at the age when most others lose theirs."
 The series includes 1927's Drăceasca schimbare de piele ("A Devilish Shedding of the Skin"), in which a middle-aged woman embraces marital infidelity, then insanity, as she changes into the clothes of a courtesan.
 Among the reviewers of the time, Constantin Șăineanu was largely unimpressed, reading Drăceasca schimbare... as an implausible "exceptional, abnormal, sickly case, to be addressed by medical clinics."
 The eroticized episodes, Șăineanu argues, "are supposed to pass for action."

 Published in 1932, Asfințit de oameni ("A Dimming of Men") documented the decline of boyardom, replaced by "a social mix of Levantines", depicted "with remarkable objectivity and astuteness".
 As noted by Călinescu, the upstart and murderer Vangheli Zionis, originally the antagonist, appears more likeable by the end of the book, when he is contrasted with the sadistic boyaress Nathalie Dragnea.
 Based on "romanticized historical truth", the novel is "not entirely transfigured by art".
-Highlighting its narrative of class conflict, Lovinescu sees the novel as a revamped Sămănătorist work, but "solid, realistic, honest", and "without romantic rhetoric."
+The book was submitted for review by the staff of Viața Romînească magazine, including Sevastos.
+The latter was indignant, calling it "unpublishable"; as he notes, the group sent the manuscript back and, though the Viața Romînească was facing financial ruin, also rejected Dauș's offer of paid advertising.
+In that context, Lovinescu was more lenient toward Asfințit de oameni.
+Highlighting its narrative of class conflict, he sees the novel as a revamped Sămănătorist work, but "solid, realistic, honest", and "without romantic rhetoric."
+Nicolae Crevedia, who wrote for the right-wing Calendarul newspaper, openly praised Dauș for his "good, Sămănătorist-themed novel".